pronoiac/the-manual/the-manual.md

 The indie record companies were cottage industries fuelled by enthusiasm, passion and belief.
 Some grew, became strong and established international links, whilst others withered and died.
-The strong ones were able to provide plafforms for the artists who were able to build up large and loyal followings to develop and prosper, even have moderate hit single success.
+The strong ones were able to provide platforms for the artists who were able to build up large and loyal followings to develop and prosper, even have moderate hit single success.
 The Smiths and New Order on Rough Trade and Factory respectively were the obvious champions in this.

 It was always understood that it was only the major record companies that had the infrastructure, the money, the efficiency, the might, the power and the means of persuasion to take singles all the way to THE TOP.